maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/layout_-_titles,_axes_and_ticks.md

 The title of a graph is an attribute of its ```layout```.

 ---

+Let us move onto a real data set and manipulate the titles and axes.

 <!--sec data-title="Demo Data - Life expecancy" data-id="d1" data-show=true data-collapse=false ces-->

 Life expectancy from 1900 to 2015 for four countries: